American Institute of Graphic Arts: Conferences

 AIGA organized two conferences, the AIGA Design Conference and GAIN: AIGA Design and Business Conference.
 Both conferences were held biennially and the two were held in alternating years.
+The first AIGA Design Conference took place in Boston, Massachusetts in 1985.
 Beginning in 2016, the AIGA Design Conference will be held annually with the 2016 conference held in Las Vegas.

-AIGA Design Conference

-The first AIGA Design Conference took place in Boston, Massachusetts in 1985.
+Since 2016, conferences have been hosted by Roman Mars.